SrdjanCukic/challenge/README.md

-Challenge is a simple application that is build for excercise, this is my first projecet thath i build in React.
+Challenge is a simple application that is build for excercise, this is my first projecet that i build in React.

 Here is live link for site: